mocquin/physipy/docs/development-guide/dev-benchmarking-with-asv.md

 asv publish  # convert results to html in the "html_dir" of the config file, ".asv/html" for now asv preview  # display html on server
 ```
+To check that no problem is found in the benchmarks, run :
+`asv check --python=same`

 To profile a specific benchmark on a specific commit :
 `asv profile benchmarks.BasicPhysipy.time_QuantityCreationByArray master --gui=snakeviz`